khubabshams/endorse-plus/README.md

 - Changing the React date format was inspired by [Mr. Ratnadeep's](https://stackoverflow.com/questions/50960984/date-formatting-within-react-bootstrap-table) answer and developed using [MomentJs Library](https://momentjs.com/).
 - Making a link routing to an external site is an idea from [Víctor Daniel's](https://stackoverflow.com/questions/42914666/react-router-external-link) answer.
 - Fixing `SyntaxError: Cannot use import statement outside a module` by downgrading the Axios library version is based on this [Github issue](https://github.com/axios/axios/issues/5185)
-- Recommendations content taken from [Request Letters](https://requestletters.com/home/how-to-write-a-short-recommendation-letter-with-sample).
+- Recommendations content is taken from [Request Letters](https://requestletters.com/home/how-to-write-a-short-recommendation-letter-with-sample).
 - Duties content is taken from [Great Sample Resume's](https://www.greatsampleresume.com/job-responsibilities/computer-software/associate-engineer) and [Glassdoor's](https://www.glassdoor.com/Career/software-manager-career_KO0,16.htm) articles.

 [*Back to Top*](#table-of-contents)